Infosys BPM: History

 The company was started as Progeon Limited in April 2002 and is among the leading outsourcing companies in India according to NASSCOM.
 It was started as a 74-26 joint venture between Infosys and Citibank Investments.
 In 2006, Infosys bought out Citibank's share at a price of ₹592 per share, Citibank having invested at ₹0.20 per share.

 It opened its first international office in Brno, Czech Republic in 2004 to support its European clients.
 In 2006, its employee strength reached 10,000 and its name was changed from Progeon Limited to Infosys BPO Limited.
 It was renamed to Infosys BPM Limited in 2018.
 In 2019, Infosys BPM formed a joint venture with Hitachi, Panasonic and Pasona.
-Infosys took a 81% stake in the new company, HIPUS Co.
+Infosys took an 81% stake in the new company, HIPUS Co.
 Ltd, which was aimed at providing digital procurement platforms for the Japanese market.

-As of March 2021, Infosys BPM had 46,130 employees, most of which were based in India.
-During the year 2021, it had gross addition of 8,869 employees globally, of which 6,074 employees were hired in India.
+As of March 2025, Infosys BPM had 59,443 employees, most of which were based in India.

 Corporate affairs

 Organizational structure

-Infosys BPM operates through 35 delivery locations across 14 countries in Asia, Americas, Europe and rest of the world, with majority of its employee strength based in India.
-The company currently employs more than 50,200 people (Dec.
-31, 2021).
+Infosys BPM operates through 44 delivery locations across 16 countries in Asia, Americas, Europe and rest of the world, with majority of its employee strength based in India.
+The company currently employs more than 50,200 people (31 Dec.
+2021).

 About 60% business of Infosys BPM comes from overlapping clients with the parent Infosys Ltd. During the FY 2013-14, it earned 48% of its revenue from North America, 34% from Europe, 4% from India and remaining 14% from other parts of the world.
 The proportion of voice and non-voice related revenue was 11:89 in the same financial year.

 It has a total of six subsidiaries.
 The three major subsidiaries are Infosys Portland, Infosys McCamish Systems, both of which are acquisitions, and Infosys BPO Americas, LLC.